Jess Lehman placed sixth in the Mt. SAC Relays heptathlon and Audra Winter scored a career-high 5,016 points

-Entering his 12th season overall at Minnesota in 2014-15, Bingle spent his first four years with the Gophers serving under Wilson.
+The 2015-16 season marks Bingle's 14th season overall at Minnesota.
+He spent his first four years with the Gophers serving under former women's cross country head coach Gary Wilson.
 His influence as the program's recruiting coordinator and his ability to attract some of the nation's top talent has been the primary reason for Minnesota's success both in the Big Ten and on the national scene.

-In 2004, Bingle was recognized for his immediate contribution to the Minnesota women's track & field team by being promoted to the position of associate head coach after just one season as an assistant on the coaching staff.
+Bingle was recognized for his immediate contributions to Minnesota track & field by being promoted to the position of associate head coach after just one season as an assistant on the coaching staff.

 The 2006 season contained several memorable performances under Bingle's direction.
 Minnesota crowned multiple All-Americans and Big Ten champions and the program celebrated its first national champion, Heather Dorniden, in the indoor 800 meters.
-In addition to Dorniden's prolific rookie season, sophomore Liz Roehrig collected All-America accolades and won Big Ten titles in both the pentathlon indoor and heptathlon outdoor.
-Christin Kingsley also earned her first trip to the national meet in the long jump.
+In addition to Dorniden's prolific rookie season, sophomore Liz Roehrig collected All-America accolades and won Big Ten titles in both the pentathlon indoor and heptathlon outdoor under Bingle's direction, and Christin Kingsley also earned her first trip to the national meet in the long jump.

 Before arriving at Minnesota, Bingle spent five years (1997-2002) at Eastern Michigan as an assistant coach of both the Eagles' women's cross country and track & field teams.
 He was the head recruiting coordinator for both programs and oversaw meet management.
 During his tenure at Eastern Michigan, the Eagles captured the 2000 Mid-American Conference Indoor Track & Field title, while also finishing as the conference runner-up four times.
 He coached 16 athletes to conference crowns and had 83 athletes earn all-conference acclaim.